dthx2710/Dolicon-Blue-Archive/src/pages/student/shimiko.md

   indoor: B
 exSkill:
   exCost: 3
-  exText: Creates a piece of cover and increases allies' defense within the area
+  ex1: Creates a piece of cover and increases allies' defense within the area
     by 16.3% (26.2%) (30 secs).
 Increases the cover's HP by 20.1% of Shimiko's
     HP at EX level 3, and 38% at EX level 5.
+normalSkill:
-normalText: Every 35 seconds, generates a shield with strength equivalent to 119% heal potency for an ally with the lowest HP (16 sec).
+  normal1: Every 35 seconds, generates a shield with strength equivalent to
+    119% heal potency for an ally with the lowest HP (16 sec).
+passiveSkill:
-enhancedText: Increases heal potency by 14%.
+  passive1: Increases heal potency by 14%.
+subSkill:
-subText: Increases allies' defense by 9.1%.
+  sub1: Increases allies' defense by 9.1%.
 profile:
   height: 157
   artist: あやみ